-We, together with our affiliated physician groups and consolidated entities, are a physician-centric integrated population health management company providing coordinated, outcomes-based medical care in a cost-effective manner and serving patients in California, the majority of whom are covered by private or public insurance provided through Medicare, Medicaid and health maintenance organizations ("HMOs"), with a small portion of our revenue coming from non-insured patients.
+Apollo Medical Holdings, Inc. is a leading physician-centric, technology-powered, risk-bearing healthcare management company.
+Leveraging its proprietary population health management and healthcare delivery platform, ApolloMed operates an integrated, value-based healthcare model, which aims to empower the providers in its network to deliver the highest quality of care to its patients in a cost-effective manner.
+We, together with our affiliated physician groups and consolidated entities, provide coordinated outcomes-based medical care primarily serving patients in California, the majority of whom are covered by private or public insurance provided through Medicare, Medicaid and health maintenance organizations ("HMOs"), with a small portion of our revenue coming from non-insured patients.
 We provide care coordination services to each major constituent of the healthcare delivery system, including patients, families, primary care physicians, specialists, acute care hospitals, alternative sites of inpatient care, physician groups and health plans.
 Our physician network consists of primary care physicians, specialist physicians and hospitalists.
-We operate primarily through Apollo Medical Holdings, Inc. ("ApolloMed") and the following subsidiaries: Network Medical Management ("NMM"), Apollo Medical Management, Inc. ("AMM"), APAACO and Apollo Care Connect, Inc. ("Apollo Care Connect"), and their consolidated entities, including consolidated VIEs.
+We operate primarily through Apollo Medical Holdings, Inc. ("ApolloMed") and the following subsidiaries: Network Medical Management, Inc. ("NMM"), Apollo Medical Management, Inc. ("AMM"), and APAACO, and their consolidated entities, including consolidated VIEs.

 Led by a management team with several decades of experience, we have built a company and culture that is focused on physicians providing high-quality medical care, population health management and care coordination for patients.
-We are well-positioned to take advantage of the growing trends in the U.S. healthcare industry towards value-based and results-oriented healthcare focusing on the triple aim of patient satisfaction, high-quality care and cost efficiency.
+As a result, we are well-positioned to take advantage of the shift in the U.S. healthcare industry toward providing value-based and results-oriented healthcare with a focus on patient satisfaction, high-quality care and cost efficiency.

-Through our NGACO model and a network of independent practice associations ("IPAs") with more than 7,000 contracted physicians, which physician groups have agreements with various health plans, hospitals and other HMOs, we are responsible for coordinating the care for over 980,000 patients in California, as of December 31, 2019.
+Through our NGACO model and a network of independent practice associations ("IPAs") with more than 7,000 contracted physicians, which have agreements with various health plans, hospitals and other HMOs, we are responsible for coordinating the care of over 1.1 million patients in California, as of December 31, 2020.
 These covered patients are comprised of managed care members whose health coverage is provided through their employers or who have acquired health coverage directly from a health plan or as a result of their eligibility for Medicaid or Medicare benefits.
-Our managed patients benefit from an integrated approach that places physician-centric experience, we also have other integrated and synergistic operations, including (i) management service organizations ("MSOs") that provide management and other services to our affiliated IPAs, (ii) outpatient clinics and (iii) hospitalists that coordinate the care of patients in hospitals.
+Our managed patients benefit from an integrated approach that places physicians at the center of patient care and utilizes sophisticated risk management techniques and clinical protocols to provide high-quality, cost effective care.
+To implement a patient-centered, physician-centric experience, we also have other integrated and synergistic operations, including (i) management service organizations ("MSOs") that provide management and other services to our affiliated IPAs, (ii) outpatient clinics and (iii) hospitalists that coordinate the care of patients in hospitals.

-In December 2017, we completed a business combination with NMM, a California corporation formed in 1994 (the "Merger").
-As a result of the Merger, NMM became a wholly owned subsidiary of ApolloMed, following which former NMM shareholders owned more than 80% of the issued and outstanding shares of ApolloMed's common stock, after completing the Merger.
+In December 2017, we completed a business combination with NMM, a California corporation formed in 1994 (the "2017 Merger").
+As a result of the 2017 Merger, NMM became a wholly owned subsidiary of ApolloMed.
 The combined company operates under the Apollo Medical Holdings name.
 NMM is the larger entity in terms of assets, revenues and earnings.
-In addition, as of the closing of the Merger, the majority of the board of directors of the combined company was comprised of former NMM directors and directors nominated for election by NMM.
+In addition, as of the closing of the 2017 Merger, the majority of the board of directors of the combined company was comprised of former NMM directors and directors nominated for election by NMM.
 Accordingly, ApolloMed is considered to be the legal acquirer (and accounting acquiree), whereas NMM is considered to be the accounting acquire (and legal acquiree).